Top 10 UNESCO World Heritage Sites

 See all of our Galápagos Adventures

 The dragon-like winding fortification stretches 4,163 miles from east to west of China, creating the world’s largest military structure: the Great Wall of China.
-Also one of the wonders of the world, the Great Wall was built and maintained during the course of three dynasties — from the sixth through the 16th centuries — in an effort to defend against enemy attacks.
+Also one of the Seven Wonders of the World, the Great Wall was built and maintained during three dynasties — from the sixth through the 16th centuries — to defend against enemy attacks.

-This magnificent architectural feat made from earth and stone has stood for more than 2,000 years, a monument to the early engineering genius and complex history of China.
-Though some parts of the Great Wall have crumbled through the years, this World Heritage Site remains one of the most visited landmarks in China each year.
+This magnificent architectural feat made from earth and stone has stood for more than 2,000 years, a monument to China’s early engineering genius and complex history.
+Though some parts of the Great Wall have crumbled through the years, this UNESCO World Heritage Site remains one of the most visited landmarks in China each year.

 See the Great Wall on these Road Scholar adventures

 More than 1,500 years ago, the Anasazi — a tribe of ancient Pueblo people — made their homes in cliff dwellings and mesa-top pueblos throughout the hills of Colorado.
-Farming terraces, dams and reservoirs were also built by the Pueblos, providing their communities with noteworthy technology.
-Large forests of juniper and piñon trees gave the area the appearance of a green table, a description later translated into Spanish as mesa verde.
+Farming terraces, dams, and reservoirs were also built by the Pueblos, providing their communities with unique technology.
+Extensive forests of juniper and pinyon pine gave the area the appearance of a green table, a description later translated into Spanish as mesa verde.

 Visit Mesa Verde National Park with Road Scholar

-Sites of religious significance include Temple Mount — where Abraham was ready to slay his son, Isaac, as a religious sacrifice — the Church of the Holy Sepulchre, the Western Wall, al-Aqsa Mosque and many more.
-A pilgrimage to the Old City of Jerusalem will reveal a modern look into a city steeped with history, religion and heritage.
+Sites of religious significance include Temple Mount — where Abraham was ready to slay his son, Isaac, as a religious sacrifice — the Church of the Holy Sepulchre, the Western Wall, the al-Aqsa Mosque, and many more.
+A pilgrimage to the Old City of Jerusalem will reveal a modern look into a city steeped with history, religion, and heritage.

 Explore Jerusalem on these Road Scholar adventures

-The French explorer Champlain founded this fortified colonial city in 1608, and served as the capital of New France in the late 18th century.
+The French explorer Champlain founded this fortified colonial city in 1608 and served as the capital of New France in the late 18th century.
 Today it remains the only walled city north of Mexico.
-Visit to see the preserved ramparts, bastions and gates that surround this 17th-century city.
-Explore the churches and convents of the Upper Town and learn about the French colonial history embedded in Old Québec’s architecture, language, life and identity.
+Visit to see the preserved ramparts, bastions, and gates surrounding this 17th-century city.
+Explore the churches and convents of the Upper Town and learn about the French colonial history embedded in Old Québec’s architecture, language, life, and identity.

 See all Road Scholar adventures in Québec

-Astronauts in space can clearly identify the Great Barrier Reef, the largest living structure on Earth.
-Located off the coast of northeastern Australia, the reef is formed from more than 400 kinds of corals and is home to more than 1,500 species of fish, 5,000 species of mollusk and 500 species of seaweed.
-In addition, an innumerable number of whales, sharks, reptiles, porpoises and sea snakes inhabit the reef, while the reef’s islands provide a home for hundreds of shorebirds and additional reptiles.
+Astronauts in space can identify the Great Barrier Reef, the largest living structure on Earth.
+Located off the coast of northeastern Australia, the reef is formed from more than 400 kinds of corals and is home to more than 1,500 species of fish, 5,000 species of mollusk, and 500 species of seaweed.
+In addition, an innumerable number of whales, sharks, reptiles, porpoises, and sea snakes inhabit the reef, while the reef’s islands provide a home for hundreds of shorebirds and other reptiles.

 The magnificent ecosystem of the Great Barrier Reef attracts and maintains a habitat for many endangered species, including the green sea turtle.
-Snorkel, swim or photograph this incredible reef — however you choose to explore, it is certainly a World Heritage Site to add to your life list.
+Snorkel, swim, or photograph this incredible reef — however you choose to explore, it is undoubtedly a UNESCO World Heritage Site to add to your life list.

 See all Road Scholar adventures in Australia & New Zealand